 Hisense got what it wanted.
 Its TVs now sit on store shelves beside models from some of the oldest, most established and revered brands in the TV game.
-And after it sponsored the 2018 World Cup, it’s close to being a household name.
+In 2019 it has been pushing even further into their territory with one of the cheapest OLEDs money can buy.

-We’ve tested 12 TVs from the oh-so-affordable 5000 and 6000 Series and compared them with similar TVs from the big brands to see if 2018 is the year they can match or even beat them.
+We’ve tested all but three of Hisense’s 2019 range, from its 55-inch OLED down to its entry-level sets, and compared them with similar TVs from the big brands to see if 2019 is the year they can match or even beat them.

-The best TVs of 2018 – with more than 150 TVs reviewed in this guide, we know which ones are worth buying
+The best TVs of 2019 – with more than 150 TVs reviewed this year alone, we know which ones are worth buying.

 Hisense vs everyone else